DePaul vs. Louisville College Basketball BetMGM Promo Codes, Predictions & Picks - December 9

 DePaul vs. Louisville BetMGM Promo Codes, Predictions & Picks: Spread, Total - December 9

-Saturday's contest that pits the DePaul Blue Demons (1-7) versus the Louisville Cardinals (4-4) at Wintrust Arena has a good chance to be a tight matchup based on our computer prediction, which projects a final score of 76-74 in favor of DePaul.
-Game time is at 2:00 PM ET on December 9.
+Saturday's game between the DePaul Blue Demons (1-7) and Louisville Cardinals (4-4) squaring off at Wintrust Arena has a projected final score of 76-74 (based on our computer prediction) in favor of DePaul, so it should be a competitive matchup.
+The game will start at 2:00 PM ET on December 9.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!